 You now have the option to walk back to Watsons Bay, catch a bus back to where you started, or continue the walk south to North Bondi and Bondi Beach.

 The Watsons Bay to Bondi walk (or Bondi to Watsons Bay walk) includes the Federation Cliff walk with the extra bit between Dover Heights and Bondi Beach.

-This walk is 7km in total and is definitely worth it if you have the energy.
-It’s also easier to catch public transport in Bondi and Watsons Bay than it is in Dover Heights, so that could be another reason to extend the hike and continue to Bondi.
+This walk is 7 km in total and is worth it if you have the energy.
+It’s also easier to catch public transport in Bondi and Watsons Bay than in Dover Heights, so that could be another reason to extend the hike to Bondi Beach.

 Getting to Bondi Beach from the end of the Federation Cliff walk in Dover Heights is pretty easy.

-From Dover Heights (Raleigh Reserve, or Rodney Reserve), follow Military Road onto Wentworth Street through the Hugh Bamford Reserve.
-Go back onto Military Road past the Bondi Golf Course and follow all the way to Bondi Beach.
+From Dover Heights (Raleigh Reserve, or Rodney Reserve), follow Military Road onto Wentworth Street through Hugh Bamford Reserve.
+Go back onto Military Road past the Bondi Golf Course and continue to Bondi Beach.

-Admittedly, this isn’t a super exciting walk but the reward is that you end up in Bondi Beach, where you can have a good lunch and perhaps go for a refreshing swim.
+Admittedly, this isn’t the most exciting section, but the reward is that you end up in Bondi Beach, where you can go for lunch and perhaps a refreshing swim.

-The Federation Cliff Walk is a great walking trail for the whole family with unparalleled views of the ocean and amazing cliff scenery.
+The Federation Cliff Walk is a great walking trail for the whole family, with unparalleled ocean views and amazing cliff scenery.

-While this walk is not too long (5km), if you include all stops for photos and general sightseeing, it may actually take a few hours to complete the walk.
+While this walk is not too long (5 km), if you include stops for photos and general sightseeing, it may take a few hours to complete.

 The walk, with so many park areas on the way, is perfect for picnics.
-So why not prepare your own food beforehand and choose a great spot for a picnic with awesome ocean views.
+So why not prepare some food beforehand and choose a great spot for a picnic with great ocean views.